abhinand888/Sales_Insights/README.md

 ### Data Cleaning:-

-- Removed zones which were left blank in market table
+- Removed data which were left blank in market table
 - Removed sales amount which were less than 0 in sales transaction table
-- Created new table called Normalized sales price to convert the USD price to INR price in sales transaction table
+- Created new table called Norm_amount to convert the USD price to INR price in sales transaction table
 - Removed duplicates from currency column in sales transaction table.

 ### Dashboarding:-